Gessel-Type Expansion for the Circular $\beta$-Ensemble and Central Limit Theorem for the Sine-$\beta$ Process for $\beta\le 2$: Definition of the sine- process

-Let $M(\R)$ stand for the space of monotone increasing functions on $\R$, endowed with the cylinder $\sigma$-algebra.
-For $u\in M(\R)$ denote $c(u)\subset \R$ to be the subset of its critical values --- values having more than one preimage.
-Recall that for a monotone function it is at most countable.
-Introduce a subset
+Let $M(\mathbb{R})$ denote the space of monotone increasing functions on $\mathbb{R}$, endowed with the cylinder $\sigma$-algebra.
+For $u\in M(\mathbb{R})$ let $c(u) \subset \mathbb{R}$ denote the set of its critical values, i.e. values with more than one preimage.
+For a monotone function this set is at most countable.